deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 Medical supplies were a little stretched, but the planet’s ability to produce its own supply outstripped their consumption, so that was resolving itself… no. The aid the Guvnurag needed was in *little* things, the unconsidered ubiquitous minutiae that oiled the great machines of economy and consumption.

-Hence the *Orcoray’s* cargo: fifteen thousand shipping containers full of fuses, power cells, screws, wire, drill bits, electronic components, minor luxuries, and various and sundry other low-volume supplies.
+Hence the *Orcoray’s* cargo: fifteen thousand shipping containers full of fuses, power cells, screws, wire, drill bits, electronic components, minor luxuries, and various-and-sundry other low-volume supplies.
 The ship’s manifest listed over half a million different types of items.

 Orwoth had spent the trip reading through it, constantly marvelling at the trove of unconsidered little things he and his crew were hauling.
 He’d never even *heard* of most of them, and yet when he looked them up he found an item that was obviously essential to the smooth operation of something else he’d taken for granted all his life.